York University: Athletics

 The university is represented in U Sports by the York Lions.
 Beginning in 1968 York's sporting teams were known as the "Yeomen", after the Yeomen Warders, the guardians of the fortress and palace at the Tower of London, otherwise known as Beefeaters.
 Later, the name "Yeowomen" was introduced to encourage women to participate in sports.
 Popular sentiment ran against this name scheme, however, as many students were fond of noting that a "Yeowoman" was fictitious, neither a real word nor having any historical merit.
 In 2003, after conducting an extensive internal study, the university replaced both names with the "Lions", as part of a larger renaming effort, and a new logo, now a white and red lion, was brought into line with the university's new visual scheme.
 The name change also brought York University in line with the 92% of other Canadian universities which use a single name for both sexes' sports teams.
 Ironically, students often refer to the female Lions teams as the "York Lionesses", even though the name "Lion" is intended to apply to both sexes.

 York offers 29 interuniversity sport teams, 12 sport clubs, 35 intramural sport leagues, special events and 10 pick-up sport activities offered daily.

 York University has several athletic facilities, some of which are used for major tournaments.
-These include a football stadium, 4 gymnasia, 5 sport playing fields, 4 softball fields, 9 outdoor tennis courts, 5 squash courts, 3 dance/aerobic studios, 6 ice arenas, a swimming pool, an expanding fitness centre and the new Aviva Centre (home of the Rogers Tennis Cup).
+These include a football stadium, 4 gymnasia, 5 sport playing fields, 4 softball fields, 9 outdoor tennis courts, 5 squash courts, 3 dance/aerobic studios, 6 ice arenas, a swimming pool, an expanding fitness centre and Sobeys Stadium (home of the Canadian Open tennis tournament).

 In 2014 the York Lions won four banners: the Canadian Interuniversity Sport (CIS) men's national track and field championship, the Ontario University Athletics women's provincial tennis championship and both the OUA and CIS men's soccer titles.
-York will be hosting the 2015 CIS Men's Soccer Championships at York Stadium November, 2015.
+York will be hosting the 2015 CIS Men's Soccer Championships at York Stadium November 2015.
 In 2015 and 2016 York Lions Women's Tennis team won the Canadian University National Championships.
 The volleyball team has been coached by, among others, Olympian Sam Schachter.